do-/node-csv-events/README.md

 const csv = CSVReader ({
 //  delimiter: ',',
 //  skip: 0,           // header lines
+//  rowNumField: '#',  // how to name the line # property
+//  rowNumBase: 1,     // what # has the 1st not skipped line
 //  empty: null,
     columns: [
       'id',            // 1st column: read as `id`, unquote